Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: A Close Relation to the Polynomial Hierarchy

-We have focused our attention to the computational complexity of languages that are log-space many-one reducible to certain languages in $\sigmacflt{k}$.
-In the rest of this section, we will turn our attention to log-space truth-table reducible languages to $\sigmacflt{k}$.
-Here, we use the notation $\dl_{tt}^A$ (or $\dl_{tt}(A)$) to mean a family of languages that are log-space truth-table reducible to $A$.
-It is easy to show that a truth-table reduction can simulate Boolean operations that define each level of the Boolean hierarchy over $\cfl$.
+We have already paid our attention to the computational complexity of languages that are log-space many-one reducible to certain languages in $\sigmacflt{k}$.
+In the rest of this section, we will turn our attention to languages that are \emph{log-space truth-table reducible} to $\sigmacflt{k}$.
+Henceforth, we will use the notation $\dl_{tt}^A$ (or $\dl_{tt}(A)$) to mean a family of all languages that are log-space truth-table reducible to oracle $A$.
+It is not difficult to prove that a truth-table reduction can simulate Boolean operations that define each level of the Boolean hierarchy over $\cfl$.
 Hence, the Boolean hierarchy $\bhcfl$ is ``equivalent'' to $\cfl$ under the log-space truth-table reducibility.

 \begin{lemma} $\dl_{tt}^{\bhcfl} = \dl_{tt}^{\cfl}$. \end{lemma}